©Clea Martinez

 Speed skiing world cups

-On the legendary Chabrières piste, the best speed skiers reach breathtaking speeds thanks to their very specific equipment during the World Cup.
-See you in January!
+On the legendary Chabrières piste, the best speed skiers reach breathtaking speeds thanks to their special World Cup equipment.

 Vars